NolaCajun Traditional Team King Cake

 **Please note that King Cakes have a 2 day turnaround time before they ship**

 NolaCajun.com's Traditional Team King Cake is an oval-shaped cinnamon cake that feeds approximately 20 people.
-It is made from our fresh-daily gourmet Danish pastry dough which is iced and decorated with sugars in the colors of your choice!
+It is made from our fresh-daily gourmet Danish pastry dough which comes with icing and sugars in the colors of your choice!
 You can choose any of the colors listed as a combination to match any event you may be having.
 Feel free to email us if there is a combination you are interested in that isn't listed in our selections.

 **Price includes 2 Day shipping!!!**